awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-app-integration.md

 **Configure the app**

-1. Choose **App client settings** from the navigation bar on the leftside of the console page\.
+1. Choose **App client settings** from the navigation bar on the left side of the console page\.

 1. Select **Cognito User Pool** as one of the **Enabled Identity Providers**\.
 **Note**